code-and-grow/api-hack-capstone/README.md

 # Thinkful API Hack Capstone - Captain Cook recipe finder

 This is a chatbot that helps the user find recipes in the Yummly API database.
+The results are found using two different API calls made to Yummly.
 User enters desired course, allergies, recipe name, allowed and excluded ingredients after which the bot returns a selection of recipes to choose from.

 [> Try out the Thinkful API Hack Capstone recipe finder here <](https://getrecipe.paancrafts.com/)